Skip to contents

 General Installation troubleshooting

 BPCells tries to print informative error messages during compilation to help diagnose the problem.
-For a more verbose set of information, run Sys.setenv(BPCELLS_DEBUG_INSTALL="true") prior to remotes::install_github("bnprks/BPCells").
+For a more verbose set of information, run Sys.setenv(BPCELLS_DEBUG_INSTALL="true") prior to remotes::install_github("bnprks/BPCells/r").
 If you still can’t solve the issue with that additional information, feel free to file a Github issue, being sure to use a collapsible section for the verbose installation log.

 Contributing